-Thanks to everyone who took part in the giveaway this week, and special thanks to the kind people at Guided Ways!
+Thanks to everyone who took part in the giveaway this week, and special thanks to the developer!
 I’m excited to let you know that the winners have now been chosen.
 Congratulations are in order to:

 Well done to the lucky winners, and we’ll be in touch soon.
 Sorry to those who missed out, be sure to check back for more great competitions!